 Advertise With Us

-Disclaimer: Provider information, features, and pricing are based on publicly available data as of early 2026 and may change without notice.
-Coverage limits, exclusions, and terms vary between policy tiers - always read the policy wording before purchasing.
-For higher-value catamarans, consider consulting a specialist marine insurance broker.
-Compare.org.nz may earn referral fees from some providers listed above.
+Disclaimer: Provider information, features, and pricing are sourced from publicly available data as of early 2026 and may change without notice.
+Coverage limits, exclusions, and terms differ between policy tiers - always read the Product Disclosure Statement (PDS) before purchasing.
+For higher-value catamarans, a specialist marine insurance broker may secure better terms.
+InsuranceCompared.com.au may earn referral fees from some providers listed above.

 What Affects Your Catamaran Insurance Premium

-Several factors influence how much you'll pay to insure your catamaran in New Zealand.
+Several variables influence how much you will pay to insure your catamaran in Australia.

 Vessel Value & Construction